Aristotle with a Bust of Homer, Rembrandt

 7-MIN BREAK

-Aristotle’s ethics was centered around the pursuit of eudaimonia, meaning happiness or flourishing.
-Aristotle believed we could achieve eudaimonia by using reason excellently in everything we do.
+Aristotle’s ethics was centered around the pursuit of eudaimonia, meaning happiness or flourishing — and he believed we could achieve eudaimonia by using reason excellently in everything we do.

 However, we might think: it’s all well and good to define happiness as ‘excellent rational activity’.
 But what does excellence really mean?
 How can we act excellently?
 How can we make good choices and deploy our rationality to live happy lives?